expo/dev-plugins/README.md

 # Expo DevTools Plugins

 - A collection of Expo DevTools Plugins.
+- The repository here is a Proof-Of-Concept for Expo DevTools Plugins and showing the migration effort for moving Flipper Plugins to Expo DevTools Plugins.

 ## Awesome Plugins

+- `@dev-plugins/apollo-client`: Plugin for [Apollo Client](https://www.apollographql.com/docs/react/)

+  - Credit: Most code are forked from [react-query-apollo-devtools](https://github.com/razorpay/react-native-apollo-devtools)

 - `@dev-plugins/react-query`: Plugin for [TanStack Query](https://tanstack.com/query/latest/)